coxjack/MechaCar_Statistical_Analysis/README.md

 #### Hypothesis: Null and Alternative

- * Null Hypothesis: MechaCar is priced correctly based on its performance of key factors for its genre.
+ * Null Hypothesis: MechaCar is priced correctly based on its performance of key factors of its competition.
- * Alternative Hypothesis: MechaCar is NOT priced correctly based on performance of key factors for its genre.
+ * Alternative Hypothesis: MechaCar is NOT priced correctly based on performance of key factors of its competition.

 #### Statistical Tests
 Similarly to this challenge a multiple linear regression should be used to determine the factors that have the highest correlation/predictability with the list selling price and which combination of the variables has the greatest impact on selling price